andrewcameronsims/opengallery/README.md

 - Open Gallery allows artists to sell their art pieces and also buy art pieces from other artists.
 - Open Gallery allows the signed-in users to buy art pieces.
 - Open Gallery allows the signed-in users to follow their favourite artists.
-- Open Gallery allows the signed-in users to contact the artists through a form.
+- Open Gallery allows the signed-in users to contact the artists through a in-built form.
-- Open Gallery allows the signed-in users to contact the artists in-built contact form.

 ### Screenshots